coder/coder/docs/admin/templates/README.md

 It's often necessary to extend the template to make it generally useful to end users.
 Common modifications are:

-- Your image(s) (e.g. a Docker image with languages and tools installed)
+- Your image(s) (e.g. a Docker image with languages and tools installed).
+Docs: [Image management](./extending-templates/image-management.md).
-- Additional parameters (e.g. disk size, instance type, or region)
+- Additional parameters (e.g. disk size, instance type, or region).
+Docs: [Template parameters](./extending-templates/parameters.md).
-- Additional IDEs (e.g. JetBrains) or features (e.g. dotfiles, RDP)
+- Additional IDEs (e.g. JetBrains) or features (e.g. dotfiles, RDP).
+Docs: [Adding IDEs and features](./extending-templates/ides/README.md).

 Learn more about the various ways you can [extend your templates](./extending-templates.md).